yingqiuz/netflows/README.md

 We welcome all bug reports, suggestions and changes!
 If you are interested in getting involved, please refer to [CONTRIBUTING](https://github.com/yingqiuz/netflows/blob/master/CONTRIBUTING.md) and [CODE_OF_CONDUCT](https://github.com/yingqiuz/netflows/blob/master/CODE_OF_CONDUCT.md) for the guidelines, fork the repository on GitHub, and create a pull request.
+Thank you!

 ## Reference
 \[1\] Wardrop, J. G. (1952, June).
 Some theoretical aspects of road traffic research.
 In Inst Civil Engineers Proc London/UK/.